As revealed to

 Your Spiritual Family lives beyond the physical, in a spiritual reality.
 They are active in the world though they cannot intervene directly.
 Only if they come into the world and emerge here and live within the physical reality can they play a direct role.
 This speaks of your emergence into the world and the greater purpose that you have brought with you, which is as yet unknown to you.

 The Unseen Ones can function within a transition zone between spiritual reality and physical reality.
 They can influence the mental environment, and they will have an influence on your thinking—a very important influence to help you to strengthen your resolution and to counsel and correct you when you are in error.
 They will do this without becoming the object of your attention, for they understand that they must remain hidden if you are to find your own way.
 For if you should recognize them directly, you would simply seek to be with them at all times, as a child would seek to be with their guardian at all times.
 Yet they are preparing you for the world, and they must prepare you to venture into the world.
-You venture into the world well equipped and well prepared, for Knowledge is with you now, and your Spiritual Family is with you, and great are your assets.
+You venture into the world well equipped and well prepared, for Knowledge is with you now and your Spiritual Family is with you.

 One of the most important developments you will have in your relationships is the development of discernment and discretion.
 Discernment is knowing what you are seeing.
 Discretion is knowing what you are saying and what you are doing.
 At the outset, people think that anyone they feel close to and anyone they like is automatically a member of their Spiritual Family and somehow represents one of the key individuals in their lives.
 But these estimations are often wrong.
 Only contrast will show you the difference between someone with whom you experience personal affinity and someone who represents a member of your Spiritual Family.